Volkswagen plant closures, layoffs averted, says union – DW – 12/20/2024

 He said the package "includes painful contributions from employees, but at the same time creates prospects for the workforce."

-VW's proposed plant closures and layoffs had already led to thousands of workers across the country going on strike twice in the past month.
+VW's proposed plant closures, wage cuts and layoffs had already led to thousands of workers across the country going on strike twice in the past month.

+The union had threatened further walkouts in the new year if a deal was not struck before the Christmas holidays.

 What did Volkswagen say?

-"After long and intensive negotiations, the agreement is an important signal for the future viability of the Volkswageb brand," group CEO Oliver Blume said in a statement.
+"After long and intensive negotiations, the agreement is an important signal for the future viability of the Volkswagen brand," group CEO Oliver Blume said in a statement.

 The company cited competition from China, sluggish demand in Europe and slower-than-expected adoption of electric cars as reasons why it needed to cut costs.